Frequently Asked Questions

 I've registered online.
 When will I receive my bib and timing chip materials?

-Saturday, May 20 from noon - 4:00 PM on-site at the Registration area, located in the Husky Stadium Concourse.
+Saturday, May 20 from noon - 4:00 PM on-site at the Packet Pick area, located in the Husky Stadium Concourse.
 Complimentary parking will be available in parking lot E-1 from noon - 4:00 PM.

-Sunday, May 21 starting at 6:45 AM on-site at the Registration area, located in the Husky Stadium Concourse.
+Sunday, May 21 starting at 6:45 AM on-site at the Packet Pick area, located in the Husky Stadium Concourse.

 What is the registration deadline?